vstarkwell/xoxo3/_posts/2022-02-17-ian-rubbish-it-s-a-lovely-day.md

 tags: [fred-armisen, SNL, 70s, 10s, music]
 ---

-When they smash your things  / And throw them in the bin / You've got to say / It's a lovely day. / When your cup of tea / Is filled with a sour milk sea / You've got to say / It's a lovely day. / Sometimes it seems / Like things are falling apart / Just remember / It's all lovely. / If your bike collides / With where the wasps reside / You've got to say / It's a lovely day. / If life is changing fast / The future's just the past / You've got to say / It's a lovely day. / If your mates are not around / And you need them when you're down / You've got to hang on / It's still a lovely day / It's been alright / I've had a lovely night with you.
+When they smash your things and throw them in the bin, you’ve got to say it’s a lovely day. / When your cup of tea is filled with a sour milk sea, you’ve got to say it’s a lovely day. / Sometimes it seems like things are falling apart.
+Just remember it’s all lovely. / If your bike collides with where the wasps reside you’ve got to say it’s a lovely day. / If life is changing fast the future’s just the past, you’ve got to say it’s a lovely day. / If your mates are not around and you need them when you’re down, you’ve got to hang on it’s still a lovely day / It’s been alright.
+I’ve had a lovely night with you.

 <div class="youtube-embed-container">
 	<iframe width="560" height="315" src="https://www.youtube.com/embed/QuQylRsNdgk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>